steebchen/prisma-client-go/README.md

     }
     ```

-    To get this up and running in your database, we use the Prisma migration tool [`lift`](https://github.com/prisma/lift) to create and migrate our database:
+    To get this up and running in your database, we use the Prisma migration tool [`migrate`](https://github.com/prisma/migrate) to create and migrate our database:

     ```shell script
     # initialize the first migration
-    go run github.com/prisma/prisma-client-go lift save --create-db --name "init"
+    go run github.com/prisma/prisma-client-go migrate save --experimental --create-db --name "init"
     # apply the migration
-    go run github.com/prisma/prisma-client-go lift up
+    go run github.com/prisma/prisma-client-go migrate up --experimental
     ```

 4) Generate the Prisma Client Go client in your project